 Travel Tips & Practical Info

-20 Things Cariocas Do That Tourists Find Weird (But Are Actually Awesome)
+Carioca Culture: 20 Things Cariocas Do That Tourists Find Weird

 Welcome to Rio de Janeiro, where the beach is an office, flip-flops are formal wear, and time is more of a suggestion than a rule.
 If you’ve ever watched locals and thought “wait, what?” – you’re not alone.
-Here are 20 gloriously weird Carioca habits that actually make perfect sense once you embrace the Rio way of life.
+Many tourists only realize how these habits fit together after spending time here and seeing the city through local eyes.
+Imagine yourself strolling through Rio, soaking in the vibrant street life and unique customs, much like the insider perspectives shared on our Rio de Janeiro travel blog.
+Here are 20 gloriously weird Carioca habits that actually make perfect sense once you embrace the Carioca way of life.

 1. Wearing Havaianas Everywhere (Yes, Even to Restaurants)